-Participants' compliance with their respective commitments in 2014 has been excellent.
-The following are the results of ASC's 2014 compliance evaluation.
+Participants' compliance with their respective commitments in 2015 has been excellent.
+The following are the results of ASC's 2015 compliance assessment.

-1. Advertising in Measured and Unmeasured Media and Company-Owned and Third-Party Websites
+1. Advertising in Measured and Unmeasured Media, Company-Owned and Third-Party Websites

 Television Advertising

 Even with the proliferation of new media, television remains the primary medium used by children's advertisers.
 It is therefore a key compliance element, and it is noteworthy that ASC's audit and spot check revealed full compliance.